 The Christmas decor debate has even been tackled by CNN in a quippy text exchange format published by two of the media outlet's writers.
 Delaney Strunk argued that the Christmas holiday "matriarch" Mariah Carey released her iconic tune "All I Want For Christmas Is You" in October, therefore decorating even "a full month before Thanksgiving" is acceptable.
 In a reasonable counterargument, AJ Willingham explained how red and green decor clashes with "the whole rustic Thanksgiving vibe."
 With a myriad of takes floating around the web, it's hard to know for sure which decorating direction to go in.

 To tackle this divisive conversation headfirst, Romper asked people on both sides of the debate on social media to weigh in.
 For Colorado-based consultant Payahm Mansoori, the "holiday creep" is a slippery slope and has a track record for ruining holidays as it is.
 "It's way too early to be celebrating Christmas in November.
 It's a December thing," Mansoori tells Romper.
 "Holiday creep stinks.
 Just look at Black Friday.
 It used to be 8 a.m. after Thanksgiving, now it's Thanksgiving night and that sucks."
-(Although with so many Black Friday deals happening online this year and many stores closed again on Turkey Day, you could theoretically shop right from your Thanksgiving table without skipping a beat.)
+(Although with so many Black Friday deals happening online and many stores closed on Turkey Day now, you could theoretically shop right from your Thanksgiving table without skipping a beat.)

 But for some people, decking out that glorious Christmas tree pre-Turkey feast is more of a practical move.
 "It is a lot of hard work that goes into decorating for the holidays, so I want my effort to be worth it," Shelby Larkin, a graphic designer from Washington D.C., tells Romper.
 Plus, who doesn’t want to stare at something gorgeous for 60 straight days to close out the year?